guidoism/escape/study.md

 ## Similar Projects

+* [CollapseOS](https://collapseos.org) - Collapse OS is a Forth operating system and a collection of tools and documentation with a single purpose: preserve the ability to program microcontrollers through civilizational collapse.
 * [Interim OS](http://interim.mntmn.com) and [Paper](http://dump.mntmn.com/interim-paper/) - Lisp OS written for the
   Raspberry Pi in a super bare metal fashion.
 Requires a custom keyboard since it doesn't have USB drivers!